 Safeguarding: The Designated Safeguarding Lead is our Headteacher, Mrs Jodie Flynn.
 She is supported by the two Assistant Headteachers Miss Tamsin Cocks and Mrs Lesley Osborne as Deputy Designated Safeguarding Leads.
 Mrs Flynn is also responsible for the managing of the Pupil Premium Grant and Children in Care funding.

-All staff are expected to take a full part in the school's responsibility for meeting the medical needs of pupils and this is overseen by the Headteacher and SFNCO.
+All staff are expected to take a full part in the school's responsibility for meeting the medical needs of pupils and this is overseen by the Headteacher and SENCO.

-The Special Educational Needs Co-ordinator's (SENCO) responsibilities include:
+The Special Educational Needs and Disabilities Co-ordinator's (SENDCO) responsibilities include:

-- Overseeing the day-to-day operation of the school's SEN policy. - Co-ordinating provision for children with SEN. - Liaising with and advising fellow teachers and contributing to the inservice training of staff - Advising on a graduated approach and co-ordinating and developing school-based strategies for the identification and review of children with SFN - Liaising with the Designated Teacher where a Child in Care has SEN - Overseeing the records of all children with SEN. - Liaising with parents of children with SEN - Liaising with pre-school settings for new children with SEN entering EYFS - Liaising with schools so that support is provided for Y6 pupils as they prepare to transfer to secondary school. - Liaising with external agencies including the Local Authority's support and Educational Psychology services, Health and Social Care and voluntary bodies. - Collaborating with curriculum co-ordinators so that learning for all children is given equal opportunity
+- Overseeing the day-to-day operation of the school's SEND policy. - Co-ordinating provision for children with SEND. - Liaising with and advising fellow teachers and contributing to the inservice training of staff. - Advising on a graduated approach and co-ordinating and developing school-based strategies for the identification and review of children with SEND. - Liaising with the Designated Teacher where a Child in Care has SEND. - Overseeing the records of all children with SEND. - Liaising with parents of children with SEND. - Liaising with pre-school settings for new children with SEND entering EVES - Liaising with schools so that support is provided for Y6 pupils with SEND as they prepare to transfer to secondary school. - Liaising with external agencies including the Local Authority's support and Educational Psychology services, Health and Social Care and voluntary bodies.

-- Monitoring the progress of children on the SEN Record of Support. - Ensuring that a dyslexia friendly environment is adopted across the school and appropriate strategies are in place
+- Collaborating with curriculum co-ordinators so that learning for all children is given equal opportunity - Monitoring the progress of children on the SEND Record of Support. - Ensuring that a dyslexia friendly environment is adopted across the school and appropriate strategies are in place

-The SEN Governor's responsibilities include:
+The SEND Governor's responsibilities include:

-- Securing the necessary provision for any pupil with SEN. - Assisting in the development of the SEN policy. - Monitoring progress. - Liaising with the SENCO, Headteacher and Staff. - Informing the Governing body of development and progression in regards to SEN. - Reporting annually to parents.
+- Securing the necessary provision for any pupil with SEND. - Assisting in the development of the SEND policy. - Monitoring progress. - Liaising with the SENDCO, Headteacher and Staff. - Informing the Governing body of development and progression in regards to SEND. - Reporting annually to parents.